metafloor/bwip-js/README.md

 The online barcode service is implemented as a node.js application.
 The code used for the service is available as part of the bwip-js source code.

-See the file `node-demo` for example usage of how to invoke bwip-js in a node application.
+See the file `server.js` for example usage of how to invoke bwip-js in a node application.
 See the
 [Barcode API](https://github.com/metafloor/bwip-js/wiki/bwip-js-Online-Barcode-Generator-API) for details on how the URL query parameters must be structured.